 Texas public schools educate 90 percent of the state’s students.
-Those students represent the future of the Texas economy and the future of our communities.
-That’s why Raise Your Hand Texas is working to reinvent public education by igniting fiercely innovative leadership and advocacy for our state’s 5 million+ students.
+Those students represent the future of the Texas economy and our communities.
+Raise Your Hand is working to reinvent public education for the 21st century – because the future of Texas is in our public schools.

-We are unique among education organizations because of the investments we make spanning research, programs, and advocacy in pursuit of a high-quality public education for every Texas student.
+Strengthening and improving public education takes all of us.
+Join us in our pursuit of a high-quality public education for every Texas student.